wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 The mock response middleware (`mockResponse`) can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).

-The `mockResponse` object has the following configuration:
+For basic operation, the `mockResponse` object has the following configuration:
  - `enabled`: enable the middleware for the endpoint
  - `code`: the HTTP status code to be provided with the response (this defaults to `200` if not set)
  - `body`: the payload to be returned as the body of the response